Your Employment

 Security

-Consistent with the organization's expectations of information security for employees working at the office, telecommuting employees will be expected to ensure the protection of proprietary information accessible from their home office.
+Consistent with the organization's expectations of information security for employees working at the office, remote work employees will be expected to ensure the protection of proprietary information accessible from their home office.
 Steps include the use of locked file cabinets and desks, regular password maintenance, and any other measures appropriate for the job and the environment.

 Safety

 Employees are expected to maintain their home workspace in a safe manner, free from safety hazards.
 Injuries sustained by the employee in a home office location and in conjunction with his or her regular work duties are normally covered by the University’s workers' compensation policy.
-Telecommuting employees are responsible for notifying the employer of such injuries as soon as practicable.
+Remote work employees are responsible for notifying the employer of such injuries as soon as practicable.
 The employee is liable for any injuries sustained by visitors to his or her home worksite.

 Time Worked